Governance Audit

 - Project Management Software

-Adaptation Process: Risk mitigation plan updated by Core Project Team; escalated to Steering Committee if needed
+Adaptation Process: Risk mitigation plan updated by Project Manager; new critical risks escalated to Steering Committee.

 Monitoring Tools/Platforms: